AhmedShahan/Custom_Chatbot_UI/README.md

 ## Using the Application

-1. On the Training page, upload a document (PDF, PPT, PPTX, DOC, or DOCX).
+1. On the Training page, upload a document (PDF, PPT, PPTX, DOC,DOCX).
 2. Click "Process Document" to extract and index the content.
 3. After processing, you'll be automatically redirected to the Playground page.
 4. Use the chat interface to ask questions about the document.